What happened on Love Island last night? Everything you need to know from the Dirty Dancers challenge

 Day eight

-Issues acquired sizzling and steamy in Love Island final night time – with dates, dances and a dramatic entrance.
+Issues obtained sizzling and steamy in Love Island final night time – with dates, dances and a dramatic entrance.

-After a rocky begin, Mike and Leanne appeared stronger than ever after they’d their first date exterior the villa, the place the pair had been requested to offer one another massages.
+After a rocky begin, Mike and Leanne appeared stronger than ever after that they had their first date exterior the villa, the place the pair have been requested to provide one another massages.

-The Islanders had been then requested to participate within the Soiled Dancers problem, the place each the boys and the women needed to carry out horny dances for each other with a purpose to get their coronary heart charges up.
+The Islanders have been then requested to participate within the Soiled Dancers problem, the place each the boys and the ladies needed to carry out horny dances for each other to be able to get their coronary heart charges up.

-Whereas the women gave it their all, they had been all outshone unexpectedly newcomer Rebecca, who carried out the ultimate dance.
+Whereas the ladies gave it their all, they have been all outshone unexpectedly newcomer Rebecca, who carried out the ultimate dance.

 When Paige learn out the outcomes, each Connor and Callum had their coronary heart raised probably the most by Rebecca – which noticed them win a date within the Hideaway together with her.
 Will their heads be turned?